AlexaFernandes/LevitaNEEC/README.md

-# LevitaNEEC
+# LevitaNEEC - Phase1
-LevitaNEEC is a project being developed by NEECIST, this repository was created to keep the software developments for this project.
+The software for required for this phase is only concerning the calibration os the main piece: the levitating piece + the controling base.